azreasoners/llm-al/readme.md

-This is an implementation of "LLM + AL: Briding Large Language Models and Action Languages for Complex Reasoning about Actions".
+This is an implementation of "LLM + AL: Briding Large Language Models and Action Languages for Complex Reasoning about Actions" (AAAI 2025).

 ## Set up
 Run the following commands to set up the environment with Conda.